MichaelLeonffu/meowlightbot/README.md

 * Petting your night light
 * Showing the status of your night light on discord
 * Interactive blinking and pressing game

+## Files

+* `cogs/...`
+* `config/config.py`:           Makes sure that the programs are configured with their settings
+* `config/preferences.json`:    Keeps track of all [preferences](#preferences) that the user sets.
+* `meowlightbot.py`:            Handles discord bot interfaces
+* `mainmeow.py`:                Is run by crontab every 1 minute
+* `tools/gpio_debug.py`:        Useful to debugging gpio
+* `tools/gpio_click_id.py`:     Tester for IDing different clicks via the buttons
+* `tools/keyboard_click_id.py`: Tester for IDing different clicks via the keyboard

+## Preferences

+The `preferences.json` file will be generated when meowlightbot first runs.
+This file will contain a set of preferences as configured by the user.
+As the user sets new preferences they will be updated.

+* If a `preferences.json` file exists already then it is used.
+* If a `Very Long Press` is done then the `preferences.json` file is reset to it's default values found in `config.py`
+* `preferences.json` should be generated into the `./config/` directory.

+The parameters it can hold are:

+	{
+		on_time: int # In minutes of when the LED light turns on
+		off_time: int # In minutes of when the LED light turns off }

 ## First time setup